metonym/svelte-typeahead/README.md

 ### SvelteKit set-up

-To use this component with [SvelteKit](https://github.com/sveltejs/kit) or vite-powered set-ups, instruct `vite` to optimize `"fuzzy"` in your configuration.
+To use this component with [SvelteKit](https://github.com/sveltejs/kit) or vite-powered set-ups, instruct `vite` to optimize the `"fuzzy"` dependency.

 ```js
 // svelte.config.js